Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Introduction

+The BBM equation regularises high wavenumber shortcomings of the KdV equation by altering the dispersive term to include mixed time and space derivatives.
+This regularisation is local compared to the KdVW and eKdVW equations where the `correct' linear dispersion is obtained at the expense of a nonlocal pseudo-differential operator.}

 The contents of this paper are as follows.
-In section \ref{section_derivs} we derive the slow time and slow space versions of the KdV and eKdV equations from the fully nonlinear and dispersive 1D SSGGN equations \citep{S53, SG69, GN76}.
-In section \ref{section_disp_rel} we discuss the linear dispersion relations of the KdV and eKdV equations compared to the parent SSGGN equations highlighting the inaccuracy for large wavenumbers that the reduced models posses and why there is resonance in the slow time eKdV equation.
+In section \ref{section_derivs} we derive the slow time and slow space versions of the KdV and eKdV equations from the fully nonlinear and dispersive {\crr Serre} equations.
+In section \ref{section_disp_rel} we discuss the linear dispersion relations of the KdV, eKdV, {\crr and BBM} equations compared to the parent {\crr Serre} equations highlighting the inaccuracy for large wavenumbers that the reduced models posses and why there is resonance in the slow time eKdV equation.
 We also introduce the eKdVW approximation.
-In section \ref{section_solitary_sols} we discuss an asymptotic approximation of a solitary wave solution to the eKdV equation using a Kodama-Fokas-Liu near-identity transformation \citep{K85a,K85b,FL96} to the KdV equation.
-This yields a solitary wave solution accurate to $O(\epsilon^2)$ which we show to work better for surface waves compared to the NIT solution constructed from the improved Gardner equation \cite{STCK25} when compared with the 1D SSGGN soliton solution.
-In section \ref{section_solitary_num} we demonstrate numerically the accuracy of the relevant reduced order models comparing the KdV, eKdV, both truncated and improved Gardner equations, and the eKdVW equation for several scenarios and demonstrate that it is possible to predict which method to choose by considering the conserved quantities of the KdV equation and using the IST.
-In section \ref{section_conclusion} we conclude on our findings, while in appendix \ref{appendixA} we derive the eKdV equation from the 1D Boussinesq-Peregrine equations, and in appendix \ref{appendixB} we discuss the numerical methods.
+In section \ref{section_solitary_sols} we discuss an asymptotic approximation of a solitary wave solution to the eKdV equation using a Kodama-Fokas-Liu NIT to the KdV equation.
+This yields a solitary wave solution accurate to $O(\epsilon^2)$ which we show to work better for surface waves compared to the NIT solution constructed from the improved Gardner equation when compared with the {\crr Serre equations} soliton solution.
+In section \ref{section_solitary_num} we demonstrate numerically the accuracy of the relevant reduced order models comparing the KdV, eKdV, both truncated and improved Gardner equations, {\crr the BBM equation}, and the eKdVW equation for several scenarios and demonstrate that it is possible to predict which method to choose by considering the conserved quantities of the KdV equation and using the IST.
+In section \ref{section_conclusion} we conclude on our findings, while in appendix \ref{appendixA} we derive the eKdV equation from the Boussinesq-Peregrine equations, and in appendix \ref{appendixB} we discuss the numerical methods.